The Gleaners

 The Gleaners (Des glaneuses) is an oil painting by Jean-François Millet completed in 1857.
 It is held in the Musée d'Orsay, in Paris.

 It depicts three peasant women gleaning a field of stray stalks of wheat after the harvest.
 The painting is famous for featuring in a sympathetic way what were then the lowest ranks of rural society; it was received poorly by the French upper classes.

 History

 Millet's The Gleaners was preceded by a vertical painting of the image in 1854 and an etching in 1855.
-Millet unveiled The Gleaners at the Salon in 1857.
+Millet unveiled The Gleaners at the Salon of 1857.
 It immediately drew negative criticism from the middle and upper classes, who viewed the topic with suspicion: one art critic, speaking for other Parisians, perceived in it an alarming intimation of "the scaffolds of 1793."